CXInc/docker-ruby-web/README.md

 docker-ruby-web
 ===============

-A base image for Ruby web apps, which assumes nginx and unicorn.
+A base image for Ruby web apps, which assumes nginx and puma.

 Usage
 -----